Physical and occupational therapy robotics are changing the approach to therapy for people with neurological conditions.

 The donation funded the James Klinghoffer Neurorecovery Center at Bacharach offering a full range of the most advanced robotic technology available.

 The Center’s physical therapy and occupational therapy robots help people recovering from stroke, brain injury, spinal cord injury and neurological disorders.
-Studies have shown that the outcomes of using robotic technology for physical and occupational therapy are long lasting and more beneficial than conventional therapy.
+Studies have shown that the outcomes of using robotic technology for physical and occupational therapy are long lasting and more beneficial than conventional therapy alone.

 Repetitive patterning has been shown to optimize neurological recovery.
-Using robotic innovations in physical and occupational therapy, Bacharach therapists will be able to help patients perform more repetitions than could be performed via conventional therapy.
+Using robotic innovations in physical and occupational therapy, Bacharach therapists are able to help patients perform more repetitions than could be performed via conventional therapy.

 “At Bacharach, it is important to us that we provide the best care and treatment for our patients,” said Richard Kathrins, Ph.D., CEO and President of Bacharach Institute for Rehabilitation.
 “We are always evolving and testing out cutting edge therapy techniques in order to help restore independence to our patients.
-The Klinghoffer Neurorecovery Center will uphold our mission and allow us to keep paving the way in stroke and neurological disorders treatment.”
+The Klinghoffer Neurorecovery Center upholds our mission and allows us to keep paving the way in stroke and neurological disorders treatment.”